armory/docs/content/en/docs/armory-agent/agent-troubleshooting.md

   Successful installation and startup messages, common errors, tips, and gRPC endpoint testing.
 ---

+## Networking issues

+Communication between Clouddriver and the Agent must be `http/2`. `http/1.1` is *not* compatible and causes communication issues between Clouddriver and the Agent.

 ## Agent plugin messages

 After a successful plugin installation, `spin-clouddriver-grpc` (or `spin-clouddriver-ha-grpc`) service should be up: